JackFred2/GranularGamerules/README.md

 These are all done in a way that doesn't break datapacks, mods or server plugins that change game rules, while letting you 'pin' features on or off.

-There are 33 new sub-rules; for a full description of each see [the Wiki](https://docs.jackf.red/granular-gamerules).
+There are 37 new sub-rules, 3 miscellaneous rules and 8 `server.properties` rules; for a full description of each see [the Wiki](https://docs.jackf.red/granular-gamerules).

 <details>
 <summary>Full list of rules</summary>